SloCompTech/ByteConvert_cpp/README.md

 ## How to install
 ```
 $ cd <library_directory>
-$ autoreconf -vis
-$ ./configure
-$ make
-$ make install
 ```

-If you have problems, that library can't be found run `sudo ldconfig`.

 ## Examples
 Convert numeric variable for eg. `int`,`short`,`float`,`double` to array of bytes.